Knoxville Giants

 The Knoxville Giants were a Negro league baseball professional team based in Knoxville, Tennessee between 1920 and 1932.
 The Knoxville Giants were a member of the Negro Southern League from 1920 to 1922 and 1931 to 1932.

 History

+1920 to 1922

 The Knoxville Giants began play in the 1920 Negro Southern League as charter members of the eight–team league.